 Contact: Mireia Figueras Alsius

-HCWH Europe’s project will help develop the Mediterranean as a best-practice region for low-carbon healthcare in Europe supported by progressive environment and health policies.
+HCWH Europe’s project helped develop the Mediterranean as a best-practice region for low-carbon healthcare in Europe supported by progressive environment and health policies.

 The global healthcare sector’s climate footprint is equivalent to 4.4% of global net greenhouse gas emissions that contribute to climate change, which negatively impacts the health of the very communities the sector serves.
 There is, therefore, a powerful incentive for the healthcare sector to take action - firstly to reduce the volume of its greenhouse gas emissions, and secondly to become a leading advocate for societal and political action on climate change.

-The Low-carbon healthcare in the Mediterranean region project will help participating hospitals to establish internal carbon management teams and plans, facilitate knowledge and best practice sharing, and also encourage replication across the Mediterranean region through a low-carbon healthcare toolkit that can be used by other hospitals.
+The Low-carbon healthcare in the Mediterranean region project supported participating hospitals to establish internal carbon management teams and plans, facilitated knowledge and best practice sharing, and also encouraged replication across the Mediterranean region through a low-carbon healthcare toolkit that can be used by other hospitals.

 - Departament de Salut Xàtiva - Ontinyent, Spain

 Project duration: October 2019 - December 2021 (27 months)

 Target groups: Hospitals in the Mediterranean region, policy makers, NGOs, networks and coalitions working with health and environment, civil society